The 4 things to consider before you propose

 Of course, you don’t have to get married straight away – you could enjoy a long engagement before any kind of ceremony takes place.
 You just need to make sure you both know what you want.
-You don’t have to know every detail, just that your lives are broadly heading in the same direction.
+You don’t have to have every detail worked out, but it helps if your lives are broadly heading in the same direction.

 4. Do you know where you both stand on the big life issues?

-If you have conflicting aspirations, you’ll need to have a serious conversation before committing to spend your life together.
-Otherwise you might find that further down the line you’re having to compromise about something you don’t want to give up.
+If you have conflicting aspirations, you’ll need to have a serious conversation before committing to spending your life together.
+Otherwise you might find that further down the line you’re forced to compromise about something you don’t want to give up.